 Working with disabilities

-After surgery led to limited strength and mobility in his dominant hand, Lance LaVergne found new ways to adjust and remain productive with help from Wells Fargo's Accommodations Management team.
+After surgery led to limited use of his dominant hand, Lance LaVergne found new ways to adjust and remain productive.

 It started with a small bump on his right hand that was easy to dismiss, but when Lance LaVergne, a Wells Fargo Enterprise Talent Acquisition Strategy & Practice manager, started to feel tingling sensations radiate down through his little finger, he decided it was time to head to a doctor.
 After having what he thought was only a benign cyst removed, the precautionary pathology report determined it was, in fact, a myxoinflammatory fibroblastic sarcoma (MIFS) — a rare malignant soft tissue sarcoma.